learning-zone/java-basics/servlets-questions.md

 #### Q. What is ServletContext Interface?
 ServletContext is a configuration Object which is created when web application is started.
 It contains different initialization parameter that can be configured in web.xml.

-* **ServletContext Interface Methods**
+**ServletContext Interface Methods**

-1. **public String getInitParameter(String name)**: Returns the parameter value for the specified parameter name.
+**1. public String getInitParameter(String name)**: Returns the parameter value for the specified parameter name.
-2. **public Enumeration getInitParameterNames()**: Returns the names of the context's initialization parameters.
+**2. public Enumeration getInitParameterNames()**: Returns the names of the context's initialization parameters.
-3. **public void setAttribute(String name,Object object)**: sets the given object in the application scope.
+**3. public void setAttribute(String name,Object object)**: sets the given object in the application scope.
-4. **public Object getAttribute(String name)**: Returns the attribute for the specified name.
+**4. public Object getAttribute(String name)**: Returns the attribute for the specified name.
-5. **public Enumeration getInitParameterNames()**: Returns the names of the context's initialization parameters as an Enumeration of String objects.
+**5. public Enumeration getInitParameterNames()**: Returns the names of the context's initialization parameters as an Enumeration of String objects.
-6. **public void removeAttribute(String name)**: Removes the attribute with the given name from the servlet context.
+**6. public void removeAttribute(String name)**: Removes the attribute with the given name from the servlet context.

 Example: DemoServlet.java
 ```java